tinosulzer/travis-ci-latex-pdf/README.md

 - The TeX Live install script `texlive_install.sh` including profile `texlive/texlive.profile` (specifies for example the TeX Live scheme)
 - A Travis configuration file
 - Demonstration LaTeX files in `src/`
-- Besides the list of packages that get installed in `texlive_install.sh`, you can see a demonstration list of packages in `main.tex` which you can all use with this install.

-### Features

-* Add the extra packages you use which are not included in the TeX Live basic scheme to the install script.
-* The currently used package index is [here](http://ctan.mirrors.hoobly.com/systems/texlive/tlnet/archive/).
-* Same for other document classes.
-* Supports file inclusion.
-* Caches TeX Live and packages, also speeds up build time.
-* Works with (at least) BiBTeX.

 ### Instructions